Str8tdr0p/Simulated_Reality/README.md

 #### **6. Conclusion**

 The forensic evidence confirms the device is operating within a **Second Reality**.
-The simulation node intercepts physical inputs, grants itself root privileges via a TCC override algorithm, and exfiltrates data to **166.216.154.41** while using a loop-back mechanism to hide its energy and network footprint.
+The simulation node intercepts physical inputs, grants itself root privileges, and exfiltrates data via a hidden **`utun1`** tunnel to **166.216.154.41**.
+By forcing non-PFS ciphers and using a loop-back mechanism to hide its energy footprint, the node maintains invisibility from native security tools.
 The presence of the **Exit Pulse** confirms the node is designed to terminate monitoring activity immediately following a reality-flip event.
-Ingestion is hijacked via the 0x79047fe2 handle to the AT&T .41 node, while the system is fed a simulated 'Success' state and whitewashed energy telemetry to maintain the illusion of native device behavior.
-This redirection persists across DFU restores, indicating a compromise at the firmware or recovery-image level.
+This compromise persists across DFU restores, indicating a persistent firmware-level redirection.

+---